ngrhadi/digitizing/README.md

 9. Handle edit atribute layer id from Table
 10. Change geometry when draging on layers id
 11. All have been route using react-router-dom
+12. Upload data error from csv
+13. Handle integrated data error with existing data
+14. Display data error on map and table as requirement type data error

 ## When if we want change style layers ?